Lemon Chess Pie

 • Room Temperature Ingredients: Make sure your eggs and butter are at room temperature before mixing.
 This helps the filling come together smoothly and bake more evenly!

-• Enhance The Lemon Flavor: For extra lemony goodness, sprinkle a little finely grated zest over the top of the pie right after baking.
-It adds a bright, citrusy aroma and a fresh pop of flavor.
+• Enhance the Lemon Flavor: For extra lemony goodness, sprinkle a little bit of finely grated zest over the top of your pie right after baking.
+It adds a bright, citrusy aroma and a fresh pop of lemon flavor.

-• Cool Before Slicing: Let the pie cool completely on a rack for at least an hour before cutting.
+• Cool Before Slicing: Let your pie cool completely on a rack for at least one hour before cutting into it.
 This allows the filling to set perfectly and keeps your slices clean!

 A close-up of a fork holding a square piece of lemon bar dusted with powdered sugar.
 The bright yellow filling and soft crust are visible, with more lemon bars blurred in the background.